waffleio/waffle.io-takeout/doc/REPLICATED.md

  Once the script has run you can navigate to `https://waffle.company.com:8800` to complete the setup.

- From here you can upload your trial license key, add your GitHub OAuth details, upload an SSL certificate and enter other configuration options.
+ From here you can upload your trial license key, add your GitHub OAuth Application details, upload an SSL certificate and enter other configuration options.

  If you are running the Platform host on EC2, we recommend using an image that uses EBS for the root volume, as well as allocating 32 gigs of space to it.